Workplace Menopause Action Plans & Education

 How this is different

-This Audit is grounded in systems thinking and co-design methodology.
+This Action Plan design is grounded in systems thinking and co-design methodology.
 Most menopause workplace solutions are education focused, with a strong focus on medical education.
 While this is key to understanding menopause, education is only one component of menopause awareness in the workplace.
-Co-design and system level thinking is required to support your employees and facilitating lifestyle improvements may also support employees with ongoing healthy ageing.
+Co-design and system level thinking is required to surface challenges faced by your employees and develop recommendations more likely to support your employees through the menopause transition.
+As a business run by an Accredited Practising Dietitian, we can also provide lifestyle education, which is key to ongoing healthy ageing.
 This approach takes menopause education and operationalises it for your workplace.

 We take a whole-of-organisation approach and work with you to design a better strategy that can support your organisation and employees’ wellbeing.